dappforce/subsocial-docs/docs/develop/how-to-guides/ConnectToSubsocial.md

 ---
 **This section covers how to connect to the Subsocial blockchain using our JS SDK.**

-Once you have the knowledge and understanding about how decentralized social networks work, it's time to get started building your own Social Dapp.
+Once you have the basic knowledge and understanding about how decentralized social networks work, it's time to get started building your own Social Dapp.
 This guide will show you how you can do it in just a few easy steps.

 ### Installing The SubSocial SDK